gchq/Gaffer/store-implementation/map-store/README.md

 To configure your choice of Map implementation you can either:

-- Set this "gaffer.store.mapstore.map.class" store property to be you chosen Map implementation class.
+- Set this "gaffer.store.mapstore.map.class" store property to be your chosen Map implementation class.
 This will require that java class to be on the classpath.

 or